At first it’s one noise.

 She’s too close to see that he feels the same way.

-They’re the last ones to leave.
+The couple at table four are the last ones to leave.

 Repeating the words.
 Rottweiler.